vajralakushal/vajralakushal.github.io/content/posts/kanji-to-hiragana/kanji-to-hiragana.md

 +++

 ![logo](/posts/kanji-to-hiragana/img/icon128.png)
+or, a first timer's journey messing with chrome extensions.

 ## Item Summary
 With this, the 日本語 learner can switch between Kanji and Hiragana seamlessly, allowing for an uninterrupted reading experience.